Districts of Austria: Habsburg Monarchy and Austrian Empire

-Provinces were ruled by the monarch, usually the emperor himself or a vassal of the emperor, supported by their personal advisors and the estates of the realm.
+The states were ruled by the monarch, usually the emperor himself or a vassal of the emperor, supported by their personal advisors and the estates of the realm.
 The precise nature of the relationship between ruler and estates was different from region to region.
-Regional administrators were appointed by the monarch and answerable to the monarch.
-The first step towards modern bureaucracy was taken by Empress Maria Theresa, who in 1753 imposed an empire-wide system of district offices (Kreisämter).
+Regional administrators were appointed by and answerable to the monarch.

+The first step towards modern bureaucracy was taken by Empress Maria Theresa, who in 1753 imposed a system of 'circles'/districts (Kreise) and 'circle'/district offices (Kreisämter) throughout most of her realms.
+The 'circles' of Upper and Lower Austria and Styria were largely based on the pre-existing quarters of those realms.
 A major break with tradition, the system was unpopular at first; "in some provinces considerable resistance had to be overcome."
-The district offices never became fully operational in the Kingdom of Hungary.
+The district offices never became fully operational in the Kingdom of Hungary or the Austrian Netherlands.